ipcsglobal684/AI_projects_deploy-/README.md

-download a yolo date seet
+download a yolo dataset from kaggle